gopika-techversant869/k8s_tutorial/day_04/README.md

 In this Dockerfile, we start by using a minimal base image:
 ---------------------------------------------------------------------
+List of base images : https://hub.docker.com/_/python  (you can refer this)

 🔹 Base Image: python:3.10-slim
                   - It's a lighter version of the full Python 3.10 image.